Vanherwegentim/CompSciSchakel/SWOP/SWOP.md

 8. Indirection
 9. Protected Variations

-I Can Cum in Her Legendary Pussy Pie, Indirectly Poggers
+I Can Cum (in) Her Legendary Pussy Pie, Indirectly Poggers

 -> Mnemonic (ezelsbruggetje)

 ### Information Expert

-Assign a responsibility to the information expert - the class that has the information necessary to fulfill the responsibility.
+Assign a responsibility to the information expert - the class that has the information necessary to fulfil the responsibility.